sonata-project/ecommerce/docs/reference/architecture/order.rst

         // ...
     }

-Feel free to add your own statuses in your implementations ; but remember to override the corresponding ``getStatusList`` static methods.
+Feel free to add your own statuses in your implementations; but remember to override the corresponding ``getStatusList`` static methods.